“Honey, let’s see…”

 The English garden, romantic and poetic

-The botanical, exotic and bucolic garden
+The botanical garden, exotic and bucolic

 designed to acclimatize and present the different species and varieties of wild and horticultural plants.
-Its objectives are conservation, research, education and of course the entertainment of those who walk there.
-Here, the plants are certainly classified and studied, but above all presented to the public to amaze them.
-Montpellier , Strasbourg, Paris each have a remarkable botanical garden but did you know the botanical garden of Vauville ?
+Its goals are conservation, research, education and of course the entertainment of those who walk there.
+Here, plants are certainly classified and studied, but above all presented to the public to amaze them.
+Montpellier , Strasbourg, Paris each have a remarkable botanical garden, but did you know the Vauville botanical garden ?
 Nestled 300 m from the Normandy coast, this extraordinary garden is made up of evergreen plants from the southern hemisphere.
-They were collected and brought together on the château grounds in 1948 by a sailor-perfumer with a passion for botany.
-Favored by the mild Gulf Stream, the vegetation has naturally adapted by avoiding growing too high to stay safe from the salt spray!
+They were collected and brought together on the castle grounds in 1948 by a sailor-perfumer with a passion for botany.
+Favored by the gentleness of the Gulf Stream, the vegetation has naturally adapted by avoiding growing too high to remain sheltered from the salt spray!
 A beautiful lesson in wisdom and a wonderful invitation to travel.

 The remarkable garden, absolutely enchanting